-If hot gas defrost is used, suction lines to each case in the circuit should be of equal distance from the main suction line.
-Expansion valve and other controls-located on the left-hand side of the case-are accessed by lifting the two left-hand deck pans (lifting the fan plenum is not required).
+If hot gas defrost is utilized, suction lines to each case in the circuit should be of equal distance from the main suction line.
+The expansion valve and other controls - located on the left-hand side of the case - are accessible by lifting the two left-hand deck pans (lifting the fan plenum is not required).

-Before operating the case, be certain to remove the shipping blocks that protect the refrigeration lines during shipping.
+Before operating the case, be certain to remove the shipping blocks (Fig. 10) that protect the refrigeration lines during shipping.
 If it becomes necessary to penetrate the case tank in any area, be certain to seal any open gaps afterwards with canned-foam sealant and white RTV.